-Finding a career path and a supervisor who encourages and challenges you is extremely important.
-Abuse, demotion, or undermining from your superior is unacceptable; simply put, it will inevitably harm your mood.
+Finding a career path and an encouraging and challenging supervisor is extremely important.
+Abuse, demotion, or undermining from your superior is unacceptable; it will inevitably harm your mood.

 Instead of suffering in silence from the disapproval coming from your manager’s perception of your incompetence, it is preferable to seek a solution actively.
 Your mental health, relationships with coworkers, and work ethic will all suffer if you do nothing.
 Not to mention, it could lower your self-esteem.

 Here are some suggestions on steps you can take to cope when your boss makes you feel incompetent.

 1. Seek First to Understand, Then to Be Understood

 The wise words from Dr. Steve R. Covey work for leaders and those trying to be great employees but dealing with the kind of manager that can’t communicate effectively.

 Seek First to understand, then to be understood involves a profound paradigm shift.
 We typically seek first to be understood.
 Instead, most people listen to the reply.
 They’re either speaking or preparing to speak.

 Empathic listening is listening with the intent to understand.
 Empathic listening is powerful because it gives you accurate data to work with.
 It takes time, but nowhere near the time it takes to back up and correct misunderstandings when you’re already miles down the road.